corticalstack/corticalstack.github.io/_posts/2019-10-17-rejected-from-dream-job-today.md

 title: Rejected From Dream Job Today
 subtitle: Timing Is Everything
 cover-img: /assets/img/forest_path.jpg
-tags: [positivity, action, work]
+tags: [positivity, action, work, learning, goals]
 ---
 Today I went for an interview for my dream job as cloud solution architect at a major software vendor.
-Despite feeling like I had a good, positive connection with the interviewers I didn't get it.
+Despite having a good, positive connection with the interviewers I didn't get it.
 Feels rather bad.

 I was really excited about the job and company, and felt like I had a lot of energy and passion to bring to the team.
 The 2 folks doing the interviewing were really welcoming and down to earth, and showed interest in both the professional